Collaboration with Deschutes Brewery

 JH: Sounds great, let’s do it.

 JH: Always.
 That’s the beauty of brewing.
-The science keeps evolving, and there’s always something new.
-For me, the biggest learning comes from exploring different brew systems and seeing how they’re engineered.
-I’ve brewed on 10 to 12 different kits, and each one has its quirks.
+The science is constantly evolving, and there’s always something new to discover.
+For me, the biggest learning comes from exploring different brewing systems and seeing how they’re designed.
+I’ve brewed using 10 to 12 different kits, and each one has its own quirks.

 UILTJE: How much creative freedom do you have to brew what you like?

-JH: Total freedom—within cost considerations, of course.
-We’re essentially an R&D brewery here, so we get to experiment and go wild.
+JH: Total freedom—within budget constraints, of course.
+We’re essentially an R&D brewery here, so we get to experiment and let our creativity run wild.
 We’ve brewed everything from Bloody Mary and Margarita Sours to all kinds of offbeat styles.
-That’s the best part of the job: we’re not locked into pumping out the same beers.
-We can test, tweak and see what resonates with the public.
+That’s the best part of the job: we’re not stuck churning out the same beers.
+We can test, tweak, and see what resonates with the public.

 UILTJE: What’s your take on the current state of the craft beer market?
-Oversupply of hops, too many breweries?
+An oversupply of hops, too many breweries?

 JH: It’s a bit of both.
-There’s definitely an excess of some raw materials because the industry has shrunk a bit.
-Younger generations are shifting toward flavored malt beverages, cider and seltzers.
-Smaller breweries with niche portfolios—like all-Belgian or wild beers—are struggling to hold onto their audience.
+There’s definitely a surplus of some raw materials because the industry has shrunk a bit.
+Younger generations are shifting toward flavored malt beverages, cider, and seltzers.
+Smaller breweries with niche portfolios—like all-Belgian or wild beers—are struggling to retain their customer base.
 We’ve adapted by exploring non-alcoholic options and tailoring our portfolio to younger drinkers by scaling back our core craft beer portfolio and making a big push into non-alcoholic beer—it’s a growing segment.
 We recently introduced Anytime Hard Lemonade to our portfolio and our pub guests loved it.

 UILTJE: Is the oversupply of hops affecting innovation?

 JH: Possibly.
-There’s a ton of new hop products—oils, extracts—and I wonder if that’s tied to the surplus of leaf and pellet hops.
-These new formats give brewers better yield than traditional T90 pellets, and growers might be able to produce more efficiently.
-We’ve continued to experiment with alternative hops products and started using them in production and development beers.
+There are a lot of new hop products—oils, extracts—and I wonder if that’s related to the surplus of leaf and pellet hops.
+These new formats offer brewers a higher yield than traditional T90 pellets, and growers might be able to produce more efficiently.
+We’ve continued to experiment with alternative hop products and have started using them in our production and development beers.

 UILTJE: Deschutes has been around for 37 years.
-How do you balance legacy with innovation?
+How do you balance tradition with innovation?

-JH: Deschutes has done an excellent job balancing legacy and innovation.
-A legacy beers like Black Butte Porter, which we introduced back in 1988, is #1 in the Porter category in the US.
-When we began investing in non-alc beer a handful of years ago, we introduced Black Butte Non-Alcoholic.
-It’s now the fastest selling non-alc 6-pack in the country.
-Our Non-Alcoholic Fresh Squeezed IPA is crushing it as well.
+JH: Deschutes has done an excellent job of balancing tradition and innovation.
+A classic beer like Black Butte Porter, which we introduced back in 1988, is the #1 porter in the U.S. When we started investing in non-alcoholic beer a few years ago, we introduced Black Butte Non-Alcoholic.
+It’s now the fastest-selling non-alcoholic 6-pack in the country.
+Our Non-Alcoholic Fresh Squeezed IPA is also doing incredibly well.

-UILTJE: And then you’re competing with breweries that have been acquired by larger companies and often larger marketing budgets.
+UILTJE: And then you’re competing with breweries that have been acquired by larger companies and often have bigger marketing budgets.

-JH: That’s true, we’re one of the largest independently owned breweries in the US.
-We do have smaller budgets than some of the publicly-traded breweries, but our focus remains on innovation.
+JH: That’s true; we’re one of the largest independently owned breweries in the US.
+While our budgets are smaller than those of some publicly traded breweries, our focus remains on innovation.

 UILTJE: Let’s talk about some of your bigger collaborations.
 You work with Patagonia and sell beer through Costco.
-How do those partnerships come about?
+How did those partnerships come about?

 JH: We were grateful to be asked by Costco to produce some of their brands and are honored to have the Deschutes Brewery name featured on them.
-Patagonia Provisions wanted to scale their taproom program and find a mission-aligned brewing partner to brew packaged beer for nationwide availability.
-We have the organic certification and believe in the mission of increasing the use of regenerative and organic ingredients within the industry.
-Today we have three USDA Certified Organic beers in partnership with them, two of which are non-alcs.
+Patagonia Provisions wanted to expand their taproom program and find a brewing partner that shares their mission to brew bottled beer for nationwide distribution.
+We hold organic certification and believe in the mission of increasing the use of regenerative and organic ingredients within the industry.
+Today we have three USDA Certified Organic beers in partnership with them, two of which are non-alcoholic.
 Our Patagonia Provisions Non-Alcoholic Organic Golden won a gold medal at the 2024 GABF competition in the Specialty Non-Alcoholic Beer Category.

 UILTJE: Was the Kirkland beer a new recipe or something you’d already developed?

-JH: It came from our lager program, which started with King Crispy—a German pilsner we brewed for a competition hosted by Bitburger and Prost.
-We won and got sent to Germany for a two-week collab.
-That beer kicked off our Crispy line: King Crispy, Ludwig Von Crispy, Contessa Crispy and Prinz Crispy.
+JH: It originated from our lager program, which began with King Crispy—a German pilsner we brewed for a competition hosted by Bitburger and Prost.
+We won and were invited to Germany for a two-week collaboration.
+That beer kicked off our Crispy line: King Crispy, Ludwig Von Crispy, Contessa Crispy, and Prinz Crispy.
 Prinz Crispy won gold at The Great American Beer Festival three years ago, and that’s the beer that became the Kirkland Signature Helles Lager.
 We’ve stayed true to the original recipe and ingredients.

 UILTJE: Where do you see the craft beer industry in five years?

 JH: That’s a tough one.
-It really depends on younger beer drinkers and how many breweries can stay afloat.
-We’ve seen exponential growth, then furloughs, and now—post-COVID—it feels like things are leveling out.
+It really depends on younger beer drinkers and how many breweries can stay in business.
+We’ve seen exponential growth, then furloughs, and now—post-COVID—it feels like things are leveling off.
 The industry’s adaptability is what gives me hope.

 UILTJE: And Deschutes specifically—what’s the five-year outlook?

-JH: We are in a solid position for the next five years with an exciting and diverse portfolio of liquid offerings.
+JH: We are in a strong position for the next five years, with an exciting and diverse portfolio of liquid products.

 Unfortunately, no access for you yet.